-Even at a very tender age, his benevolence had already drawn the recognition of former U.S. President Barack Obama in 2017.
+Even at a very tender age, his benevolence had already drawn the recognition of former U.S. President Obama in 2017.
 Jahkil also pushes to motivate and influence fellow kids to get more active and helpful in their communities.

 Jahkil Jackson was born in 2007 to his American parents Na-Tae Thompson and Jamiel.
 He was born in Chicago in the state of Illinois, United States.

 When he was five years old, Jahkil assisted his aunt in distributing food to the homeless in Chicago.
 The then little boy was unhappy to find out that people could not afford a home.

 Jahkil Jackson’s mother, Na-Tae’ Thompson, remarked in an interview that little Jahkil developed an unusual sense of responsibility since then.
 She noted that Jahkil was always eager to find out from them how he could offer help to people.

 According to her, it was so much that Jahkil would be mad at them for not being able to give money to anyone on the streets asking for help.
-Since then, he has become very determined to help the homeless in every way he could.
+Since then, he has become determined to help the homeless in every way he can.

 Having established the Project I Am at just eight, Jakhil Jackson has never looked back on his philanthropy journey.

 Through the “Project, I Am,” Jahkil Jackson reaches out to the homeless by distributing Blessing bags.
 Provided in the blessing bags are diverse materials to help the needy.
 Such materials include wipes, deodorants, hand sanitizers, toothbrushes, toothpaste, socks, and bottled water, among other things.

 Jahkil Jackson is also one of the key workers in Dreams for Kids, a nonprofit organization founded by Tom Tuohy.
 He met Tuohy, a social entrepreneur, at a Holiday for Hope event organized by Dream For Kids.